Alabama Gov. Kay Ivey announces run for another term

 She has often embraced GOP priorities during her four years in office, including signing the nation’s most stringent abortion restrictions into law, making performing an abortion a felony in nearly all cases.
 The 2019 law, swiftly blocked by the courts, was part of a wave of restrictions passed by Republican-led legislatures that were aimed at getting the U.S. Supreme Court to revisit the issue of abortion.

-Ivey also won a political victory in 2019 with legislative approval of a gas tax increase to fund road and bridge construction and improvements in the state courts.
+Ivey also won a political victory in 2019 with legislative approval of a gas tax increase to fund road and bridge construction and improvements at the state docks.

+While Alabama’s state prison crisis was decades in the making before Ivey took office, the U.S. Department of Justice sued the state last year over its management, saying male prisoners live in unconstitutional conditions with excessive levels of violence.
+The state prison system disputes the claims.

 Ivey is the state’s second female governor and the first Republican woman elected to the position.